wookey-project/wookeypedia/sphinx/source/tataouine/newapp.rst

 =================================================

 This is done by updating the manifest file to add your application repository.
-The SDK automatically detects that your application is added to the apps/ subdir and integrates it to the configuration subsystem.
+The SDK automatically detects that your application is added to the apps/ subdirectory and integrates it to the configuration subsystem.

 Now, you only have to activate it using menuconfig, in the same way you